casantosmu/spain-weather-api/README.md

    docker compose -f docker-compose.dev.yml up --build
    ```

-   This will compile the image and start the application in debug mode.
+   This will build the image and start the application in watch and debug mode.

 1. To connect a debugger, open Chrome and type the following into the address bar: